CrazyVito11/docker-remote-backup/README.md

 1. Copy `.env.example` and call it `.env`
 2. Fill in `.env`
 3. Create the directories beforehand with `mkdir ./logs; mkdir ./backup_dir`
+    - Note: `backup_dir` is optional in case you want to build the backup in the same directory as this container, this directory is ignored by git to prevent conflicts if you update this container.
 4. Start the Docker Compose project with `docker compose up -d --build`

 It should now be ready to create backups for you!